 - Our patronage growth targets will only be met through attracting new users.
-However, people are reluctant to give up the use of their cars.
+However, people are reluctant to give up the convenience of their cars.
 To be attractive to users, public transport must be convenient, reliable, simple to use, high quality, user friendly and affordable - To attract more users, we need to introduce modern features such as real-time information and electronic ticketing.
-However, these are very costly and Greater Wellington is taking a measured approach to network improvements - People often have high expectations about service levels (frequency and coverage) without realising the cost implications of their demands.
+However, these are very costly and Greater Wellington needs to take a measured approach to network improvements - People often have high expectations about service levels (frequency and coverage) without realising the cost implications of their demands.
 This is particularly the case for off-peak services, which may please a few people but require a high level of subsidy.
 Also, congestion is often not a problem at these off-peak times which makes car use even more attractive.
 Greater Wellington has to balance the cost of providing services with demand and patronage - The full rating impact of rail improvements starts in 2010/11 when new Matangi trains start arriving in Wellington.
 While the majority of the costs are met by central Government funding from the Wellington Transport Package, the rates impact is still significant.
-It is part of the additional \$95 million that the region agreed to fund as a condition of receiving Government funding - Improvements to public transport mean that the transport rate will double over the next 10 years
+It is part of the additional \$95 million that the region agreed to fund as a condition of receiving Government funding - Currently 30% of rail commuters use Park & Ride carparks provided by Greater Wellington which are free of charge.